Here's a prediction that may be hard to swallow but is increasingly obvious:

 Amid much gnashing of teeth, House Minority Leader Nancy Pelosi, the California Democrat, described the scene as "amateur hour."

 Rep. Steven Israel, a New York Democrat, complained that the Republicans "turned what should have been a noncontroversial farm bill into a partisan mess.
-I cannot imagine what they will manage to do with a controversial immigration bill."

 The failure of the bill not only hurts farmers but is likely to cause hefty price hikes on milk and other dairy products.